 But what really got my attention were their introductory dives.
-I have for the longest time wanted to try diving, but I find it to be really expensive.
+I have, for the longest time, wanted to try diving, but I find it to be really expensive.
 Here’s my chance to finally level up from snorkeling and get deeper underwater; and I get to experience it for free too!

 With everything set, we were escorted to our villas via the resort’s many golf carts.
 The five-hectare resort is simply too large for exploring on foot and everyone was glad that the carts are always available for guests transferring between locations.

 Our villa is located on the perimeter of the resort, away from the sprawling central pools.
-But even with the remote location, we didn’t feel isolated from the luxury of Misibis Bay at all; for right at our villa’s doorstep is our very own swimming pool.
+But even with the remote location, we didn’t feel isolated from the luxury of Misibis Bay at all, for right at our villa’s doorstep is our very own swimming pool.
 Spell exclusivity!

-The rooms are done in clean modernist style and are beautifully furnished.
+The rooms are done in clean modern style and are beautifully furnished.
 Orange accents adorn the room, breaking the monotony of whites.
 The part I love the most is their bay window where one can actually sleep!
 I would’ve slept there too if not for the super-comfortable feel of the main bed.

 The comfort room is spacious and is subdivided into glass cubicles for the water closet and shower (rain-type, yey!).
 And although I know zilch about care products, the stock soap and shampoos are branded ones.
 For our room-type, it’s from Crabtree & Evelyn; but it gets more expensive as your room gets more expensive.